matty-ross/bpr-monitoring-tools/README.md

 # Tools
 ## Network Traffic
-A tool that creates a dummy local server and simulates the network traffic between the game and the game server in a decrypted form.
+A tool that creates a dummy local server and simulates the network traffic between the game and the game server without the encryption.
 - Default port: 16976
+## Game Actions
+A tool that monitors the game actions and prints their contents into the console.
+- Assumes that the console has already been allocated